Peter Doohan

-Peter Doohan (2 May 1961 – 21 July 2017) was an Australian tennis player who won three consecutive Australian Hard Court Championships singles titles (1984, 1985, 1986), which remains an Open era record for that tournament.
-He won a further two singles titles at the South Australian Open in 1984 and San Louis Potosi tournament in Mexico in 1988.
+Peter Leslie Doohan (2 May 1961 – 21 July 2017) was an Australian tennis player who won three consecutive Australian Hard Court Championships singles titles (1984, 1985, 1986), which remains an Open era record for that tournament.
+He won a further two singles titles at the South Australian Open in 1984 and San Louis Potosí tournament in Mexico in 1988.
 He also won five doubles titles during his career.
 The right-hander reached his highest Association of Tennis Professionals (ATP) singles ranking of world No. 43 in August 1987.

+Early and personal life

+Peter Leslie Doohan was born on 2 May 1961 in Newcastle, New South Wales, to Paul and Thelma Doohan.
+Her sisters were Cathie Roff and Margaret Knight.
+His sons include tennis coach John Doohan and American actor Hunter Doohan.